 A rainy day may make grilling less appealing than an otherwise sunny day, but you may still enjoy outside cooking.
 Always have hiking snacks and ready-to-eat meals with you when you’re going on a camping trip.
 Even if you don’t need to go into full survival mode, you should have some MREs on hand.

-For those of you who are short on inspiration, here are a couple no-cook camping meals:
+For those of you who are short on inspiration, here are a couple of no-cook camping meals:

 Camping breakfast oatmeal is a staple since it’s both filling and quick to prepare.
 To save the hassle of heating water, overnight oats are a perfect no-cook supper.
 Put everything in a jar and let it there overnight.